woniesong92/nebulasguide/source/index.html.md

 For our first app, we will build an app that lets users share doc pictures on Nebulas.
 For now, let's just grab a cute dog picture and show it in our app.

-> 3.Modify your React component like this:
+> Modify your React component like this:

 ```javascript
 import React, { Component } from 'react';